 Depending on whether it's a domestic or fire line, you can choose whether the shutoff valves will be NRS or OSY.
 The new “n-type” backflow preventer solutions turn the shutoff valves into the vertical plane and place the 90-degree turns within the boundaries of the shutoff valves, rather than beyond them.
 The result is a much more compact assembly.

 Select the details

-It is most common that you will not need a strainer and the valve clearance is 12".
+It is most common that you will not need a strainer and the valve clearance is 12 inches.
 Those will both affect the size of the enclosure, so it's important to find out.
-The best way to do so is find your municipality's standard details.
+The best way to do so is to find your municipality's standard details.

-The key to finding the smallest enclosure solution possible, is to look at the "cubic volume" column.
+The key to finding the smallest enclosure solution possible is to look at the "cubic volume" column.
 These vary greatly by model, which is the reason why we left those blank.
-For instance, for a 6" reduced pressure zone backflow assembly with NRS shutoff valves, no strainer, and 12" clearance, the cubic volume varies from 57,024 to 201,600.
+For instance, for a 6-inch reduced pressure zone backflow assembly with NRS shutoff valves, no strainer, and 12-inch clearance, the cubic volume varies from 57,024 to 201,600.

 Now that you have a list of backflow preventer assemblies which will all work for your project, read through the columns to see which backflow preventer enclosure combination will work best.
 You can view the prices of covers, narrow down which model number is your smallest solution, and view the products themselves.
 Click the enclosure model links to see a picture of the enclosure and get access to the specs and instructions for that model.

 An outdoor, above-ground enclosure is the safest place to put a backflow preventer and to reduce the risk of cross connection and contamination of water systems or drinking water.
 Whether your backflow preventer is protecting an irrigation system, sprinkler system, fire hydrants or drinking water, it’s important to have the right-sized enclosure.

 Your enclosure should be designed around your requirements.
 It should simplify your backflow preventer installation — not complicate it.